zazuko/fso-lod/doc/eCH0071/index.md

 ### gont:PoliticalMunicipality

 [gont:PoliticalMunicipality](https://gont.ch/PoliticalMunicipality) is a class which simplifies querying for "real" municipalities.
-This excludes special cases that eCH0071 modeles as a community, like lakes.
+This excludes special cases that eCH0071 models as a community, like lakes.
 Only used in conjunction with `gont:Municipality`.

 ### gont:MunicipalityChangeEvent

-A event represents a change in the life of a non-versioned municipality by adding an additional `gont:municipalityVersion` attribute.
+A municipality change event represents a change in the life of a non-versioned municipality by adding an additional `gont:municipalityVersion` attribute.
 However, the event itself is attached to the versioned instance of the municipality.
 It provides a two attributes which are required to figure out what exactly happened at this point in time.

 * Definition: [gont:MunicipalityChangeEvent](https://gont.ch/MunicipalityChangeEvent)
 * URI concept: `hhttp://classifications.data.admin.ch/event/hgv/municipality/<ID>` where `<ID>` is the 4 digit integer (admission/abolition number in eCH0071).